TYPO3GmbH/content-typo3-universe/resources/markdown/terms-conditions.md

 A list of all adopted 3rd party extensions will be available to all customers.
 If a customer requests access to a repository they did not have access to earlier, the cost will be split up and refunded to the other customers accordingly.
 This refund can be acquired in one of the following ways:

-* Refund to bank account by end of the agreement of the respective versions for ELTS 7.6, ELTS 8.7 or ELTS 9.5.
+* Refund to bank account by the end of the agreement of the respective ELTS versions.
 * Refund can be used in case another sponsoring is requested.
-Same rules as above apply.
+The same rules as above apply.
-* Refund can be used to sponsor the development of TYPO3 CMS 11+ This service is **not** included in the support plan.
+* Refund can be used to sponsor the development of TYPO3 CMS This service is **not** included in the support plan.

 ### 8.2 Notification